isgood-dev/wavey/README.md

 ## Roadmap
-Wavey is far from completed.
-It is constantly evolving and is actively maintained.
+Wavey is far from complete.
+It is constantly evolving and actively maintained.
 As such, we have a progress board for you to see what we would like add to wavey.

 Link: https://github.com/orgs/isgood-dev/projects/3